gbif/hp-gb32/programme.md

 *All Governing Board delegates, GBIF committee members and invited observers are invited to join the dinner*

 ### Wednesday, 2 October 2024 (in person or virtual attendance)
-**Symposium: Using GBIF data to mainstream biodiversity in governments, the private sector and society**
+**Symposium: Using GBIF to mainstream biodiversity in governments, the private sector and society**
 Time: TBC
 Venue: Campus de Vairão